Here is a quick post to get me back into the swing of blogging.

 Unfortunately, this last version will croak if your string happens to look like “111111” or “cAbcAb” because sort will keep trying to compare infinites lists.

-Update: I did a short post on the Move To Front transform as a follow-up to this post.
+date = “” slug = “/polishing-a-functional-pearl-the-burrows-wheeler-transform” Move To Front transform as a follow-up to this post.